ourcodingclub/ourcodingclub.github.io/tutorials.md

   - /tutorials/
 ---

-Here you can find our collection of coding, data science and statistics tutorials with examples in R, Python, JavaScript and Python.
-We welcome feedback on our work and are happy to answer questions.
-If you are keen to write a tutorial and have it published on the Coding Club website, check out <a href="">this page</a> for more information.
+<p>Here you can find our collection of coding, data science and statistics tutorials with examples in R, Python, JavaScript and Python.
+We regularly post tutorials, which you can complete in-person at one of <a href="https://drive.google.com/file/d/16lpxNNEq8lnqWWB2S8kUoyYPyigAM0dk/view?usp=sharing" target="_blank">our workshops in Edinburgh</a> or online in your own time.
+If you are keen to write a tutorial and have it published on the Coding Club website, check out <a href="https://ourcodingclub.github.io/involve.html" target="_blank">this page</a> for more information.</p>

-We regularly post tutorials, which you can complete in-person at one of [our workshops in Edinburgh](https://drive.google.com/file/d/16lpxNNEq8lnqWWB2S8kUoyYPyigAM0dk/view?usp=sharing) or online in your own time.
+<p><b>As you click through, you'll notice that some tutorials have ribbons on their logos - they are part of our free and self-paced online course <a href="https://ourcodingclub.github.io/course.html" target="_blank">Data Science for Ecologists and Environmental Scientists</a>!
+Yellow for the <a href="https://ourcodingclub.github.io/course/stats-scratch/index.html" target="_blank">Stats from Scratch</a> stream, blue for <a href="https://ourcodingclub.github.io/course/wiz-viz/index.html" target="_blank">Wiz of Data Viz</a> and purple for <a href="https://ourcodingclub.github.io/course/mastering-modelling/index.html" target="_blank">Mastering Modelling</a>.
+Learn more about the course and how to sign up <a href="https://ourcodingclub.github.io/course.html" target="_blank">here!</a></b></p>

 <div id="accordion">
 	<h4>R basics</h4>